nathanrboyer/hello-world/README.md

 First repository for learning to use GitHub.

 My name is Nathan, and I am learning to use GitHub properly today.

+I completed the tutorial and am now exploring on my own.